Having a good night in the mountains is paramount: so you can recover from the efforts of the day and be in shape for the day ahead of you.

 - Very insulating material (especially the most expensive models)

 - High price

-Some pads come also in “short” model or 3/4, of approximately 4 ft (1.20m).
-These sizes are very useful in mountaineering or in expedition to save weight.
+Some pads come also in a “short” model or 3/4, approximately 4 ft (1.20m).
+These sizes are very useful in mountaineering or on an expedition to save weight.

 Choose a hiking sleeping pad adapted to your needs

-It is often difficult to choose your future sleeping pad with such a large choice (according to the types of pad, the weight, the price, etc.).
-The choice will naturally depend on the use that you are going to do.
+With so many choices, it is often difficult to choose your future sleeping pad (according to the types of pad, the weight, the price, etc.).
+The choice will naturally depend on your intended use.

-1- Hiking without porterage (mechanical or animal porterage)
+1- Hiking with porterage (mechanical or animal porterage)